 The different ways to install the libraries are described in the subsequent sections.

-Note that the vaadin-client-compiler and vaadin-client JARs should not be deployed with the web application by including them in WEB-INF/lib.
+Note that the vaadin-client-compiler and vaadin-client JARs should not be deployed with the web application.
+The Maven scope provided can be used.
 Some other libraries, such as vaadin-sass-compiler, are not needed in production deployment.